JAYASREE1408/what-happens-when/README.rst

   TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
-The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.
+The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key(In cryptography, a symmetric key is one that is used both to encrypt and decrypt information.
+This means that to decrypt information, one must have the same key that was used to encrypt it.) can be agreed upon.

 * The client verifies the server digital certificate against its list of trusted CAs.
 If trust can be established based on the CA, the client